-Memory works every single day, which means seldom used information are pretty much DELETED every single day, too.
+Memory works every single day, which means seldomly used information are DELETED every single day.

-Anki works to combat this effect, and that’s pretty much all the reason why.
+Anki works to combat this effect; that’s pretty much all the reason why.

-Another reason not to skip is ending up stacked with even more cards the next day.
-Yup, now you’ll have to review your overdue cards PLUS your due cards — that’s a hell of a review session to go through (trust me, I’ve been through 1500 cards in a day and it was pretty TERRIBLE).
+Another reason not to skip is you end up with a mountain of cards the next day.
+Yup, now you’ll have to review your overdue cards PLUS your due cards — that’s a hell of a review session to go through (trust me, I’ve been through 1500 cards in a day and I almost cried just doing that).